A delectable, super easy French Apple Tart with Puff Pastry is perfect when you need a dessert in a pinch. No slaving away in the kitchen needed!

 - To bake this apple tart recipe, make sure to line a rimmed baking sheet with parchment paper.
 The sugar and butter melt during the baking process and drain onto the parchment.
 These juices around the outside of the tart will burn and the parchment will help with cleanup.

-Steps for How to Make an Apple Tart
+How to Make an Apple Tart

 Ina’s French Apple Tart was made with homemade tart dough.
 To make it super easy, puff pastry is a marvelous, pre-made substitute.
 I love puff pastry, so this was a no-brainer!